Tujunga Crime Rate Trends — Los Angeles

 Tujunga is a far northeastern San Fernando Valley neighborhood at the foot of the San Gabriel Mountains, organized around Foothill Boulevard.
 Anchored by the historic Bolton Hall Museum and the Big Tujunga Wash that runs through the neighborhood.

-Four categories moved in Tujunga this March — three one-month below-trend signals and one sustained structural shift.
-The shape of the month is broadly downward across property crime, with no spikes or rare events anywhere in the tracked data.
+Four categories moved in Tujunga this April — three one-month below-trend signals and one sustained structural shift.
+The overall shape is a broad pullback across property crime, with no spikes and nothing running above trend.

 Notable signals 3